-Article II: Student Conduct Code Authority
+Student Conduct Authority

-While enrolled at the University, students are subject to delegated University authority.
-The Vice Chancellor for Student Affairs shall designate the University Student Conduct Administrator, who shall identify and train other Student Conduct Administrators.
-The Student Conduct Administrators and Student Conduct Board are responsible for the discipline of students and may, through the disciplinary procedures specified herein, impose sanctions for violations of the Student Code of Conduct.
-University disciplinary action may be taken in those instances where a case or cases may be pending, in process or determined in the civil or criminal courts.
+While enrolled at UAFS, students are subject to delegated authority.
+The Vice Chancellor for Student Affairs shall designate the Chief Student Conduct Officer, who shall identify and train other Student Conduct Officers.
+The Chief Student Conduct Officer and the Student Conduct Board are responsible for the discipline of students and may, through the disciplinary procedures specified herein, impose sanctions for violations of the Student Code of Conduct.
+University disciplinary action may be taken in those instances where a case or cases may be pending, in process or determined in the civil criminal courts.

-- The University Student Conduct Administrator shall ensure that the composition of the Student Conduct Board and Appellate Boards represents the university community and that appointments follow the criteria set forth in this document or other official university documents.
-The University Student Conduct Administrator shall also determine, within the parameters of the Code, which Student Conduct Administrator(s) shall be authorized to hear each matter. - The University Student Conduct Administrator, in conjunction with the Student Conduct Board and the Vice Chancellor for Student Affairs, shall develop policies for the administration of the student conduct system and procedural rules for the conduct of the Student Conduct Board, including hearings that are consistent with provisions of the Student Conduct Code.

-Decisions made by a Student Conduct Board and/or Student Conduct Administrator shall be final, pending the normal appeal process.
+- The Chief Student Conduct Officer shall ensure that the composition of the Student Conduct Board and Appellate Boards represents the University community and that appointments follow the criteria set forth in this document or other official University documents.
+The Chief Student Conduct Officer shall also determine the parameters of the Code, which Student Conduct Officer(s) shall be authorized to hear each matter. - 2.
+The Chief Student Conduct Officers in conjunction with the Student Conduct Board and the Vice Chancellor for Student Affairs, shall develop policies for the administration of the student conduct system and procedural rules for the conduct of the Student Conduct Board, including hearings that are consistent with the provisions of the Student Code of Conduct. - Decisions made by the Student Conduct Board and/or Chief Student Conduct Officer shall be final, pending the normal appeal process.